trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    octez-client -E http://localhost:8732 config update
    ```

-   By default, the Octez client in the container is set to use a node running at `localhost:8732`, which is the default port of the node, but this command sets it explicitly.
    If you see an error that says "Failed to acquire the protocol version from the node," ensure that your node is running and verify that the host name and port in the `config update` command are correct.

 1. Make sure that the installation of the Octez client is using your node by running this command: